 Speaking of technology, I sometimes use an electric bike to get around.
 It allows me to cover more locations in one outing.
 Maybe this is counter-productive, I don’t know.
 Perhaps?

 A good friend of mine recently told me that he appreciates my photography.
-He also added that he felt that my photos often spoke to him about the slow death before winter.
-I enjoyed his interpretation very much.
+He also added that my photos reminded him about the slow death before winter.

 I might be nursing a deep psychological desire to be allowed peace of mind and time for introspection right before the end of a life lived well?